-If you want the best of the high street or to indulge in some designer goods, then head to Drake Circus in Plymouth, Green Lanes in Barnstaple or Atlantic Village in Bideford.
+If you want the best of the high street or to indulge in some designer goods, then head to Drake Circus in Plymouth, Green Lanes in Barnstaple or Affinity Devon (formerly Atlantic Village) in Bideford.

 A visit to Occombe Farm in Paignton will reconnect you with food.
 The Farm Shop, Butchers, Cafe, Education Centre and Nature Trail shows people how the way food is produced is important for our health, for the environment, for the economy and for society.

 If you fancy a change from the high street, there are a good number of independent shops in the Barbican in Plymouth, the Castle and Cathedral Quarter of Exeter, the lanes of Barnstaple and market towns such as South Molton and Totnes.